the product is esd sensitive and is sold without casing.

 unlike most other audio equipment, modular synthesizers output audio and control voltage at much higher level (voltage) than other studio equipment. for this reason we recommend the following precautions and practices.

-do not connect headphones directly to the 400. you can damage your headphones or much worse your ears.
+do not connect headphones directly to the 400. you can damage your headphones or much worse, your ears. always protect your hearing.

 do not plug outputs of the 400 directly into equipment that is not designed to handle the larger voltage. for example, pocket operators, effects pedals etc. please consult the manufacturer of the product in question if you are not sure.